-GISTs usually occurs after the age of 40, with most seen in older patients 1 except when associated with tumour syndromes when they may present earlier and are often multiple (see below).
+GISTs usually occur after the age of 40 years, with most seen in older patients 1, except when associated with tumour syndromes when they may present earlier and are often multiple (see below).
 It is equal in both male and female with possible slight male predilection.

 GISTs are believed to arise from the interstitial cells of Cajal 2-3, with 95% staining positive for CD117 (c-KIT) and 70% for CD34 2.
 The former is a tyrosine kinase growth factor receptor and the target of ST-571 (imatinib/Gleevec/GlivecTM) 1.

 As the tumours are intramural but submucosal, the overlying mucosa often appears intact on pathological and imaging assessment.